 He started keeping bees in the early 1970's.
 His first colonies were swarms and he learned by successes and failures.
 In the early 1980's Jacob expanded his hive count by about 4 hives each year and became an A.I.
 Root dealer in Bennington.

 In 2006 he wrote/published his book Beekeeping: Profitable Enterprise.
 He was named VT Beekeeper of the Month in 2005 by the VBA.
 Later he also sold Brushy Mountain woodenware.

 At the summer meeting of the Vermont Beekeepers Association (VBA) on August 12, 2023, Andrew Munkres, was recognized as the VBA’s Beekeeper of the Year.
 Few people have had the positive impact on apiculture in Vermont as Andrew Munkres.
 It’s important to note that the following is only a partial description of the extent of his workload and accomplishments.

 For many years, Andrew has made great contributions to the Vermont Beekeepers Association, Vermont beekeepers, and the practice of apiculture in Vermont.
 It’s not exaggerating to state that his experience and knowledge of the practice and politics of apiculture is encyclopedic.
 This makes him an especially effective as an educational speaker and unquestionably credible in the broader political and state policy realm.

 The VBA Tunbridge Fair Committee is again soliciting honey (and other bee-related products) to be sold at the Fair.

-This activity is the largest annual fund-raiser for the VBA.
+This activity is the largest annual fund-raiser and promotional event for the VBA.
 To make this process both fair and simple, we have a few guidelines for your submissions: